 - Failure to discuss the availability of appropriate testing at the appropriate gestational age

-- Improper laboratory interpretation of prenatal screening testing
+- Improper interpretation of prenatal screening testing by laboratory

 - Improper interpretation of prenatal screening results by obstetrical care providers